The Cloud Migration Guide – Part 4: How to achieve a successful cloud migration

 Your cyber-security is only as strong as your weakest supplier.
 If you choose a cloud provider who can’t prove that they have taken their security seriously then you’re putting your data at risk, probably your customers data and certainly your reputation.

 To avoid choosing a provider with poor security, at the bare minimum ensure that they’re ISO 27001 certified.
-ISO 27001 is the world-leading industry standard for information security management and, as it’s no small undertaking, is an indicator that the provider takes security seriously.
+ISO 27001 is the world-leading industry standard for information security management.
+It’s no small undertaking so indicates that the provider takes security seriously.

 Do be aware though that some providers will state that they “use an ISO 27001 certified cloud platform”.
-This does not mean that they are certified themselves though and instead means that the platform they are using is certified.
+This does not mean that they are certified themselves, just that the platform they are using is certified.
 It’s a big difference.
-Ideally, the whole chain should be compliant (otherwise much of the benefit is negated), so make sure the provider themselves have achieved the certification and not just the platform they are using.
+Ideally, the whole chain should be compliant, otherwise, much of the benefit is negated.
+So make sure the provider themselves have achieved the certification and not just the platform they are using.

 6. Being unprepared